craymondcarroll/expensify-app/README.md

 **I use this to as a template when creating and refactoring React Applications**

--Inintial Application created using defaults of **React Boilerplate**.
+- Inintial application created using defaults of **React Boilerplate**.
 I copied the ReadMe and put it on the bottom of this README

 - install npd uuid for unique numbers until accessing database
 - install Object spead operator plugin from babel, similar to array spread operator expect we have to install plugin